JoshBeardXYZ/joshbeardxyz/pages/wiki.md

 ---
 layout: page
-title: Knowledge Wiki
+title: Wiki
 permalink: /wiki/
 hide: false
 ---

-This is my personal wiki where I share what I know from my world and the internet.
+This is my personal knowledge wiki where I share what I know from my world and the internet.
 Shoutout Nikita Voloboev's [Everything I Know](https://wiki.nikiv.dev) wiki for the inspiration.
 I created this in March 2023 and update frequently.

 ---